lunasorcery/twitter-alt-text-viewer/README.md

 This style works best with [Stylus](https://github.com/openstyles/stylus) (Chrome/Firefox/Opera).

-For macOS Safari, [Cascadea](https://cascadea.app/) is compatible out-of-the-box, but costs a few dollars.
+For macOS Safari, [Cascadea](https://cascadea.app/) is compatible out-of-the-box.

 [UserScripts](https://apps.apple.com/us/app/userscripts/id1463298887) is a free alternative for Safari, but the style requires some manual tweaking to work.